kharerin/NucBreathModel/README.md

 ```
 $ python3 fqlkr_fig5.py
 ```
-Data has been pregenerated for you and can be found in the directory "lnZ_nondegen".
+Data has been pregenerated for you and can be found in the directory "lnZ_nondegen/no_nieb_cedric/".
 It can also be generated uisng the C codes therein.